Cypriot president-elect vows to work for swift bailout deal

 He said it needed to be structured such that it safeguarded vulnerable groups, social cohesion and industrial peace.

 “When facing great challenges, we want Europe by our side.
-On our part, we intend to be absolutely consistent and honour all our obligations,” Anastasiades said in the statement.
+On our part, we intend to be absolutely consistent and honor all our obligations,” Anastasiades said in the statement.

 Anastasiades took 57.5 percent of the vote, 15 points ahead of rival Stavros Malas, a pro-bailout but anti-austerity candidate backed by the Communist party AKEL.